-- (a) Clause 5.10.2 sets out local definitions used in Part D. - (b) Clause 5.11.1 sets out obligations regarding forecasts for connection points to the transmission network. - (c) Clause 5.11.2 sets out the obligations of Network Service Providers relating to the identification of network limitations. - (d) Clause 5.12 sets out planning and reporting obligations for Transmission Network Service Providers. - (e) Clause 5.13 sets out planning and reporting obligations for Distribution Network Service Providers. - (e1) Clause 5.13A sets out the obligations to provide distribution zone substation information. - (f) Clause 5.14 sets out joint planning obligations of Network Service Providers. - (f1) Rule 5.14B relates to guidelines for Transmission Annual Planning Reports.
+- (a) Clause 5.10.2 sets out local definitions used in Part D. - (b) Clause 5.11.1 sets out obligations regarding forecasts for connection points to the transmission network. - (c) Clause 5.11.2 sets out the obligations of Network Service Providers relating to the identification of network limitations. - (d) Clause 5.12 sets out planning and reporting obligations for Transmission Network Service Providers. - (e) Clause 5.13 sets out planning and reporting obligations for Distribution Network Service Providers. - (e1) Clause 5.13A sets out the obligations to provide distribution zone substation information. - (f) Clause 5.14 sets out joint planning obligations of Network Service Providers. - (f1) Rule 5.14B relates to guidelines for Transmission Annual Planning Reports. - (g) Clause 5.15 relates to regulatory investment tests generally. - (h) Clause 5.16 relates to the regulatory investment test for transmission. - (i) Clause 5.17 relates the regulatory investment test for distribution.

-- (g) Clause 5.15 relates to regulatory investment tests generally. - (h) Clause 5.16 relates to the regulatory investment test for transmission. - (i) Clause 5.17 relates the regulatory investment test for distribution. - (j) Clause 5.18 relates to the construction of funded augmentations. - (j1) Rule 5.18B sets out obligations of Distribution Network Service Providers in relation to completed embedded generation projects.
+- (j) Clause 5.18 relates to the construction of funded augmentations. - (j1) Rule 5.18A sets out the obligations of Transmission Network Service Providers in relation to a register of large generator connections. - (j2) Rule 5.18B sets out obligations of Distribution Network Service Providers in relation to completed embedded generation projects.